Once a GUI Functional Test executes, the test report will soon be available for review. This report is divided into "Summary" and "Details" tabs.

 Lastly, if you click the browser name in this table, you will be taken to the Details tab for that particular test.

 The Details Tab

-The Details tab, the first tab displayed after opening the report, provides a wealth of detail about the Selenium test.
+The Details tab provides a wealth of detail about the Selenium test.

 Note: You'll likely initially see a spinning progress icon instead while the test starts running.
 This is ok!
 The test needs to execute for a time before any data can be displayed.

 The Details tab is divided into four sections, listed on the left of the report, and detailed in the following sections below.

 The Details view is broken down by Sessions.
 When a test is run, each scenario in the test runs in each browser defined for the test.
 Each of these scenario/browser runs are stored as individual Sessions in the test report.

 The results of each Session are viewed one at a time in the Details view, meaning when the Details view is opened, only one session is displayed in the view.

 Note: When external data is used, each row/record of data creates a session as well.

 - In the upper-right of the Details view, click the Select field.